MichaelCurrin/code-cookbook/recipes/shell/install-os.md

 - https://www.linuxliteos.com/download.php

-And click the download ISO button.
+And click the download ISO button to save it to your Downloads directory.

-The file is about 1 GB.
+The file for Linux Lite v5 is about 1.3 GB.

 ## 3. Write to storage media